marc2332/freya/book/src/faq.md

 # Frequently Asked Questions

 ## Will Freya have Mobile/Web support?
 Freya current focus is on Desktop (Windows, Linux, MacOS), so there is no plans for either Mobile (Android/iOS) or Web support.
-But, this doesn't mean it won't happen, from a technical point of view, it is possible to run Freya on these platforms with the right adjustements.
+But, this doesn't mean it won't happen in the future, who knows!
+From a technical point of view, it is possible to run Freya on these platforms with the right adjustements.

 ## Why Skia instead of Webview?
 These are the main reasons for this: